brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo.md

 Fast forward to a month ago.
 In the Day Job, I was spending many hours on a particular project that was replete with JavaScript.

-You have to understand that, as an Old Web Guy™, I earned my website dev chops in another era.
-Back then, [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript) had [fallen into disrepute](https://crockford.com/javascript/javascript.html) except for [those things which utterly had to be done client-side](https://en.wikipedia.org/wiki/Ajax_%28programming%29), server-side languages (like [PHP](https://www.php.net)) were all that really mattered, and too many browsers simply didn't handle JavaScript correctly (or, as in the case of the company for which I worked back then, too many customers had it turned off by default) for me to count on its utility.
+You have to understand that, as an Old Web Guy, I earned my website dev chops in another era.
+Back then, JavaScript had [fallen into disrepute](https://crockford.com/javascript/javascript.html) except for [those things which utterly had to be done client-side](https://en.wikipedia.org/wiki/Ajax_%28programming%29), server-side languages (like [PHP](https://www.php.net)) were all that really mattered, and too many browsers simply didn't handle JavaScript correctly (or, as in the case of the company for which I worked back then, too many customers had it turned off by default) for me to count on its utility.

 Yes, I knew [things had changed](https://medium.com/@alexbeletsky/renaissance-of-javascript-485118447cf9) for JavaScript since then, especially since [2015](https://ecma-international.org/ecma-262/6.0/) or so, but I just didn't care.
 Besides, I usually had other ways to do JS-like things, especially once I was tasked with maintaining CMS-based sites; so, until lately, I maintained that standoffishness toward JS.